Last Updated on

 Brisbane, the capital of the Sunshine State, is Australia’s third-largest city.
 With mild weather and little rain, “Brissy” as locals lovingly call it, is one of the friendliest cities in Queensland.

-However, I had the opportunity to spend a couple of weeks in Brisbane this year, and I can honestly say I love Brisbane!
+I love Brisbane!
 I love the fantastic weather, all the green spaces, many walking paths around the city that connects all the neighbourhoods.
 And the city has many excellent spots for good food and delicious coffee.
 And most of all, Brisbanians are the friendliest people.
 They are such kind-hearted people that made such a huge impression on me.

 Why Brisbane is great for a solo female traveller